syn990/SYN-OS/SYN-OS/SYN-ISO-PROFILE/airootfs/usr/share/syn-os/docs/theming/theme-engine.md

 colors were already chosen as a terminal palette (foreground/background/ANSI green) in the first place.

-No theme other than MATRIX and WIN95 has an override template for anything — every other theme, including SILVER and BRIGHT despite being light-background themes, renders correctly through the 9 shared templates alone.
+No theme other than MATRIX and WIN95 has an exact-name override for `foot` — WIN95's remains the only one.
+For LabWC and Waybar, every other theme renders through its family's override template (Flatline, Slab, Halo, Bevel) or, for Vanilla themes including SILVER and BRIGHT despite being light-background, the shared default templates.

 ## The apply flow, end to end